Rosane Rocher

 Dr. Rosane Rocher and Dr. Ludo Rocher were jointly awarded the 2015 prize of the Fondation Colette Caillat of the Institut de France "for their latest two joint books, The Making of Western Indology: Henry Thomas Colebrooke and the East India Company (2012) and Founders of Western Indology: August Wilhelm von Schlegel and Henry Thomas Colebrooke in Correspondence 1820–1837 (2013), and for their lifelong, signal contributions to Sanskrit studies and the history of Indology".
-She is currently the President of The Ludo and Rosane Rocher Foundation, which fosters American scholarship on classical Indology.
+She is currently the President of The Ludo and Rosane Rocher Foundation (rocherfoundation.org), which fosters American scholarship on classical Indology.